 Everything I put on the SiteGround server was broken almost the whole time, had I actually put any clients live on this server I would have probably lost them all due to the constant downtime.
 I ended up sticking with Hostek, who have always been consistently reliable.

-Needless to say, I never got to the point of actually testing the performance of WordPress this time round.
+Needless to say, I never got to the point of actually testing the performance of WordPress or their server.

 When I tried to cancel my account, I just received more canned responses and a total refusal to refund the months I had left, despite all the endless problems which they had caused me to cancel in the first place.
 Although since writing a review on Trustpilot, they did refund my last 2 unused months.